+Behavioral Corporate Finance.
 In corporate finance, the standard theory assumes that managers maximize company value subject to agency problems, given the demands of rational investors and creditors.
 A recent theory, known as market timing, expands this framework and assumes that investors may have an irrationally high or low valuation of the company.
-The CEO rationally responds to the misvaluation through the equity issuance and merger decisions.
-CEOs provide additional shares to investors and undertake mergers when the shares are most likely to be overpriced, lowering the welfare of the biased investors.
-Market timing can explain the systematic underperformance of initial public offerings (IPOs) in the three to five years following the IPO (Tim Loughran and Jay R. Ritter 1995).
-According to this interpretation, managers of private companies go public when the shares of their companies are overpriced, hence the underperformance of IPOs.
-Malcolm Baker, Richard S. Ruback, and Jeffrey Wurgler (2007) reviews the evidence supporting this theory.
+The CEO rationally responds to the mis-valuation through the equity issuance and merger decisions.
+CEOs provide additional shares to investors and undertake mergers when the shares are most likely to be over-priced, lowering the welfare of the biased investors.
+Market timing can explain the systematic underperformance of initial public offerings (IPOs) in the 3-5 years following the IPO (Loughran and Ritter, 1995).
+According to this interpretation, managers of private companies go public when the shares of their companies are over-priced, hence the underperformance of IPOs.
+Baker, Ruback, and Wurgler (2006) reviews the evidence supporting this theory.
 This theory complements the standard theory that issuance decisions respond to investment opportunities.